 My first and foremost criterion will be the encounters: how fun they are to play, how good they feel when completed, and how consistently they reward the kind of coordination that raids should require.
 Challenge is desirable – this is endgame content, after all – but not if it occurs arbitrarily or beyond the control of a group that’s doing everything right.
 This is most important, but I’ll award bonus points for fluffier stuff: cool settings, theming, backstory, and loot.

 I’ll also observe that, when looking at any ranked list, we tend to think that only the upper segment (the top 20%?
 25%?
 Depends on your outlook, I suppose) is the part that’s actually any good.
 But looking back on all Destiny’s raids, I enjoyed the majority of them, and I struggled to place most raids on this list from Leviathan onward.
-The uplifting conclusion I take from this is that Bungie’s track record for raid design is actually pretty strong, and I can’t wait to see what Europa’s Deep Stone Crypt will be like when we explore it in November.
+The uplifting conclusion I take from this is that Bungie’s track record for raid design is actually pretty strong.

 Right, preamble over.
 In ascending order, from not-quite-as-best to best, here’s our list of every raid in Destiny history.